What is research ethics? Narrow and broad understandings

 Justine, on the other hand, could have referred to other documents and practices, for example the International Treaty on Plant Genetic Resources.
-Not least, she could have referred to the guidelines issued by the National Committee for Research Ethics in Science and Technology (NENT), for example Articles 2 and 17–18.
-Here, NENT ascribes an ethical responsibility to research in terms of sustainable development and respect for traditional knowledge and its bearers.
-In Articles 10–11, NENT also imbues research with a more comprehensive social responsibility with regard to "ethically unacceptable consequences for health, society and the environment" without providing any specific definitions of these.
-Justine could have argued that medicalisation is an unacceptable consequence for health and society.
+Not least, she could have referred to the Guidelines for research ethics in science and technology (National Committee for Research Ethics in Science and Technology, 2016).
+Here, NENT ascribes an ethical responsibility to research in terms of sustainable development, societal and environmental consequences and respect for traditional knowledge and its bearers.
+Justine could have argued that medicalisation is an unacceptable consequence for the society.

 There is real disagreement on these issues.
 This disagreement does not pertain to whether informed consent, information leaflets and the Helsinki Declaration are important; everybody agrees with this.
 The disagreement is about whether the wider issues regarding the consequences of research should be considered as matters of research ethics.
 We can thus distinguish between a "narrow" and a "broad" meaning of research ethics.
 One way to draw this distinction is to say that narrow research ethics is mostly concerned with what may happen to research participants and other subjects of study during the research process itself, while broad research ethics is also concerned with what may happen when the new knowledge is applied in society and the environment.
 A similar distinction was introduced by the philosopher Knut-Erik Tranøy, who distinguishes between research ethics and science ethics (Tranøy 1986).